quicwg/multipath/draft-ietf-quic-multipath.md

 As such, a packet scheduler is needed to decide which path to use for sending the next packet, among those paths with an open congestion window.
-If multiple paths are used to send data frames belonging to the same stream, data delivery will expirience the maximum delay of all used paths due to in-order delivery.
+If multiple paths are used to send data frames belonging to the same stream, data delivery will experience the maximum delay of all used paths due to in-order delivery.
 The scheduling is a local decision, based on the preferences of the application and the implementation.